wisnukurniawan/Compose-ToDo/doc/privacy-policy.md

-## Shake Alarm Clock: Privacy policy
+## Remindee reminder app: Privacy policy

 Welcome to the Remindee app for Android!